 Internship: Center for the Blue Economy Fellow, Conservation International (Honolulu, Hawaii)

 Institute Advantage: The Ocean and Coastal Resource Management (OCRM) course work developed my understanding of marine conservation, and my Center for the Blue Economy (CBE) fellowship with Conservation International Hawaii showed me how a nonprofit organization works.
 With the resources the Center for Advising and Career Services provided on professional presentation, I continually reworked and improved my résumé during my job search.
 The unique, real-world experiences offered through the Institute are what really made me stand out when, at the end of the day, anyone else can earn the same degree.

 Current Employment: Associate Director, CCS Fundraising (San Francisco, California)

 First Job After Graduation: Senior Advancement Manager, Greenbelt Alliance (San Francisco, California)

-IEP Internship: Grants Coordinator, Big Sur Land Trust (Monterey, California)
+Internship: Grants Coordinator, Big Sur Land Trust (Monterey, California)

 Institute Immersive Learning: Paul D. Coverdell Fellows Program; Frontier Market Scouts